-Issues in Pointe Coupee following inclement weather
+Problems in Pointe Coupee after storm

 Latest Weather Blog

-Issues in Pointe Coupee following inclement weather
+Problems in Pointe Coupee after storm

 POINTE COUPEE- According to Pointe Coupee Parish School Board bus, arrivals could be delayed due to severe weather around the region.